 - You develop any symptoms of COVID-19, even if they are mild, or

-- You are a close contact of someone who has tested positive for COVID-19
+- On day 6 following an exposure to someone who has tested positive for COVID-19

 What are the symptoms of COVID-19?

 Symptoms may appear 2-14 days after exposure to the virus and may include:

 - Shortness of breath or difficulty breathing